Quiescent X-ray variability in the neutron star Be/X-ray transient GRO J1750-27: Discussion

-However, if indeed the NS crust in GRO~J1750-27 was heated less than the NS crust in the other two sources, it remains unclear what causes this difference.
-Since in all three sources we have NSs with relatively high surface magnetic-field strengths of $\sim$1-3$\times$10$^{12}$~G (see Table\,\ref{tab:GROJ1750_Table1}), it might be that the magnetic field inside of the crusts plays an important role in the heating and cooling processes.
-It might be that the configuration and/or the strength of the magnetic field in the NS crust of GRO~J1750-27 is such that it prohibits the crust to show up as significantly heated (potentially all the heat generated flows into the core and barely reaches the surface; see, e.g., the discussions in \citealt{Rouco2017} and \citealt{Wijnands2017}).
-A full 2D heating and cooling code is needed to determine the validity of this scenario and if any combination of crustal field strength and/or configuration could explain the observed differences between sources.
+We note that a complication in comparing the different sources with each other is the fact that a significant amount of energy injected in the crust (during outburst) might be released from the rest of the NS surface (and not only from the small emission regions inferred from the blackbody spectral fits) as was shown by \citet{Elshamouty2016}.
+However, this radiation is unobservable because it likely has a temperature that lies below the {\it Chandra} bandpass.
+Therefore, it is not possible to obtain a reliable estimate for this potential, additional surface emission from any of our sources.
+However, if indeed the NS crust in GRO~J1750-27 was heated less than in the other two sources, it remains unclear what causes this difference.
+Since in all three sources we have NSs with relatively high surface magnetic-field strengths of $\sim$1-4.5$\times$10$^{12}$\,G (see Table\,\ref{tab:P3_GROJ1750_system_parameters}), it might be that the magnetic field inside of the crusts plays an important role.
+It might be that the configuration and/or the strength of the magnetic field in the NS crust of GRO~J1750-27 is such that it prohibits the crust to show up as significantly heated (see, e.g., the discussions in \citealt{Rouco2017a} and \citealt{Wijnands2017}).

-Alternatively, the NS in GRO~J1750-27 might have accreted significantly less matter over its lifetime than the NSs in the other two systems.
-As a consequence its crust might not be fully replaced yet with accreted matter (it might have a partially accreted crust; a so-called `hybrid crust'; \citealt{Wijnands2013}), inhibiting some or most of the deep crustal reactions that generate the heating energy (e.g., see also \citealt{Fantina2018}).
-This would result in a much less heated crust in GRO~J1750-27 than in the other two systems despite that the NS has accreted a significant amount of matter during its 2015 outburst.
-To test this idea, detailed calculations are needed to investigate how much heat can be released in hybrid crusts and how that depends on the ratio between accreted and original matter.